schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz_small.svg)
 ][stackblitz]

 In this manual you will learn how you can use SwissQRBill to create a complete PDF file and then attach the QR slip to the bottom of the page.
-We will use some methods from the PDFKit module as well as some methods from SwissQRBill which extends PDFKit functionality with different methods.
+We will use PDFKit to create a PDF document with a Logo, title and the address of the biller, as well as the recipient.
+Then we use SwissQRBill to create a Table containing the billable items and add the QR slip to the bottom of the page.

-The methods used from PDFKit are documented on [pdfkit.org](http://pdfkit.org/docs/getting_started.html)<br/>
+The methods used from PDFKit are documented on [pdfkit.org](http://pdfkit.org/docs/getting_started.html)
-The methods used from SwissQRBill are documented in [doc/api.md](https://github.com/schoero/SwissQRBill/blob/master/doc/api.md).
+The documentation of SwissQRBill can be found in the [docs](../docs/) directory of this repository.

-The complete source code can be found in [examples/how-to-create-a-complete-bill][source code].
+The complete source code is available in [examples/how-to-create-a-complete-bill][source code].
 A live version of the example is available on [StackBlitz][stackblitz].

 ## Prerequisites

 To follow this manual you should have a basic understanding of JavaScript and Node.js.
 You should also have installed Node.js and npm on your computer.
-If you haven't already done so, you can download Node.js from [nodejs.org](https://nodejs.org/en/download/).
+If you haven't already, you can download Node.js from [nodejs.org](https://nodejs.org/en/download/).
 Node.js comes with npm pre-installed.

 ## Setup